-What’s great about this example, is that even though it obviously looks like a template – a customer can yet see a personal approach and knows that he is talking to real people, not an anonymous support rep. More than that, it makes a customer feel more appreciated when he sees the whole crew is handling his inquiry.
+What’s great about this example, is that even though it obviously looks like a template – a customer can yet see a personal approach and knows that they are talking to real people, not an anonymous support rep. More than that, it makes a customer feel more appreciated when they see the whole crew is handling an inquiry.
 It’s a nice little touch.

 Always use the customer’s name and your own.
 This may sound silly, but it makes perfect sense.
 Using the customer’s name in an email conversation will show that you’re invested in their situation as an individual.
 They won’t feel like another numbered ticket to be dealt with and dispatched.
 It will make the customer trust you more.